russmckendrick/blog/content/posts/2014-07-12_first-play-with-centos-7.0/index.md

 ---
 title: "First play with CentOS 7.0"
-description: "Explore the key changes and new features in CentOS 7.0 as I take it for a test drive on a DigitalOcean Droplet.
-Discover the differences in networking commands, the introduction of systemd, and the benefits of the new default XFS filesystem.
-Learn about the updated versions of popular software packages and the native support for Linux Containers with Docker.
-A must-read for anyone considering upgrading to CentOS 7.0 or starting a new project with this powerful Linux distribution."
+description: "Taking CentOS 7.0 for a spin: Discover the changes in networking, systemd, XFS, and Docker support in this firsthand exploration on a DigitalOcean Droplet."
 author: "Russ Mckendrick"
 date: 2014-07-12T11:00:00.000Z
 lastmod: 2021-07-31T12:31:36+01:00